sandialabs/seacas/packages/seacas/applications/zellij/Zellij.md

 * unit cell `0004` has element blocks `10 20 100 200`

 The output mesh will have element blocks `1 2 10 20 100 200`

+## Parallel Execution
+Zellij can produce a mesh decomposed into a file-per-rank for use in a parallel analysis application.
+Note that Zellij itself is run serially.
+The main option that tells Zellij to produce the decomposed files is `-ranks <number_of_ranks>`.
+If this is specified, then Zellij will create `number_of_ranks` individual files each containing a portion of the complete model.
+The files will have the information needed by a parallel application to read the data and set up the correct communication paths and identify the nodes that are shared across processor boundaries.

+The decomposition method can also be specified.
+This determines the algorithm that is used to break the lattice into `number_of_ranks` pieces each with approximately the same computational complexity.
+The decomposition methods are:

+* `-rcb` Use recursive coordinate bisection method to decompose the input mesh in a parallel run.
+* `-rib` Use recursive inertial bisection method to decompose the input mesh in a parallel run.
+* `-hsfc` Use hilbert space-filling curve method to decompose the input mesh in a parallel run.
+* `-linear` Use the linear method to decompose the input mesh in a parallel run.
+Elements in order first `n/p` to proc 0, next to proc 1.
+* `-cyclic` Use the cyclic method to decompose the input mesh in a parallel run.
+Elements handed out to `id % proc_count`.
+* `-random` Use the random method to decompose the input mesh in a parallel run.
+Elements are assigned randomly to processors in a way that preserves balance (do *not* use for a real run))

+The `-hsfc` method is the default if no other decomposition method is specified.
+Note that the decomposition occurs at the _grid_ level so the elements of each grid cell will not be split across multiple ranks.
+The grid cells are weighted by the number of elements in the cell which should produce a balanced decomposition if there are unit cells of varying element counts.

+The `-linear`, `-cyclic`, and `-random` methods are typically used for debugging and testing Zellij and should not be used in a production run, especially the `-random` method.

 ## Execution Complexity